RDCH106/Keyboard2Xinput/README.md

 Right = LRIGHT
 (...)
 ```

+### Some joysticks are not detected
+If you launch kb2xi and immediately after your game, some of the configured gamepads may not have been 'plugged in' when the game starts.
+Some old games only detect joysticks when they start, so you have to either:
+- start kb2xi, wait a number of seconds (depends on your computer speed), then launch your game
+- start kb2xi when windows starts (with the gamepads disabled), and use the kb2xi hotkeys that allow you to enable/disable keys interception.
+That way the gamepads are always 'plugged in' but the keys are only redirected to them when you want to.

 ## Building
 You need Microsoft Visual Studio 2017 (Community edition is ok, that's what I'm using).